Sivolc2/BlenderLLM/bsky_monitor/README.md

 The package follows a modular architecture with clean separation of concerns:

 - **BlueskyClient**: Handles interactions with the Bluesky API
-- **RedpandaClient**: Manages connections and message passing with Redpanda
+- **RedpandaClient**: Manages connections and message passing with Redpanda, with built-in reconnection logic
 - **ReplyMonitor**: Core monitoring logic that coordinates the components

 This design aligns with SOLID principles: